 Myth #4: You Always Have to Pay Full Cost for Hearing Treatments

-True, Medicare doesn’t cover hearing exams, hearing aids, or assistive listening devices.
-It does, however, cover cochlear implants.
+True, Original Medicare doesn’t cover hearing aids or assistive listening devices.
+It does, however, cover diagnostic hearing exams and cochlear implants.
 Use this tool to see what Medicare covers.

 But you may have other options—and with so much of your health and quality of life at stake, it’s worth your time to see what’s available to you.

-Medicare Advantage: Some Medicare Advantage Plans may include hearing benefits, so it’s a good idea to visit your health plan website or call the customer service number to understand what’s covered.
+Medicare Advantage: Some Medicare Advantage Plans may include hearing benefits, such as hearing aids and fittings for the devices, so it’s a good idea to visit your health plan website or call the customer service number to understand what’s covered.